-I am an architect and designer who activate and coordinate collaborative processes in the cultural and the artistic field.
+I am an architect and designer who activates and coordinates collaborative processes in the cultural and the artistic field.

-I am an architect and designer who activate and coordinate collaborative processes in the cultural and the artistic field.
+I am an architect and designer who activates and coordinates collaborative processes in the cultural and the artistic field.

 Diego Segatto activates and coordinates collaborative creative processes, from the concept to the realization of visual environments, spaces and multi-disciplinary praxes.